The Global Indian Sunday, July 5 2026

 Chef Vedant Newatia’s journey unfolded across continents as he trained in Switzerland, refined in France, and got tested in the fast-paced kitchens of New York and Washington D C. His time abroad taught him discipline, adaptability, and perspective, while stints in Chile shaped his ingredient-driven approach.
 Alongside food, his mixology education in Amsterdam added another layer to his craft.

 Yet his most decisive move was returning to Indore, his hometown, to open Atelier V. In a city famed for street food, Newatia chose to introduce contemporary European dining with humility and intent.
-Rather than chasing metros, he invested in his city, trusting its curiosity and appetite for new experiences.
+Rather than chasing metros, this Indian chef invested in his city, trusting its curiosity and appetite for new experiences.
 Atelier V is not just a restaurant rather a statement that global ideas can thrive meaningfully when rooted in local context.
 Read More

 Chef Prashanth Ravi | Global Indian